inimist/cakephp-captcha/README.md

 Cakephp Captcha Component 2.0
 =============================

-A CakePHP Component to Display and (Model) Validate of Captcha.
+A CakePHP Component to Display and Model Validation of Captcha.

-** Requirements **
+*Requirements*
 --------------------
-This component requires both the GD library and the FreeType library enabled.
+This component requires the GD library and the FreeType (optional but recommended) library enabled.
 Please check [http://www.php.net/manual/en/function.imagettftext.php] for more details.

 How to install